Surfaces

 Beyond mid-call surfaces, the platform can proactively identify missing data and create surfaces automatically.
 A background scanner periodically examines entity state across the workspace, compares it against configurable requirements, and creates surfaces for any gaps it finds.

 For example: a workspace can define that every patient with an upcoming appointment must have insurance information, a pharmacy on file, and an emergency contact.
-The scanner checks all patient entities against these requirements, and for any patient with missing data, creates a surface and delivers it via SMS - days before the appointment, without any human or agent action.
+The scanner checks eligible entities and can create a surface for missing data.
+Creation does not itself prove that an email or web handoff was delivered.

 | Setting | What It Controls |